 - 12.1 The Academy does not allow the following items on site (this list is not exhaustive):

 - Knives and weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco, cigarette papers and e-cigarettes/vapes

+- Nicotine based products (e.g. snus)

-- Lighters
+- Lighters/matches

 - Chewing gum

 - Pornographic images

 - Laser pens

 - Fireworks

 - Any article that is likely to cause / commit any offence, cause personal injury or damage

 If there are suspicions that pupils have any of these items, searches may be undertaken to ensure the safety and well-being of all students and staff.
+Staff MUST follow the guidance for searches as set out in the appendices below, particularly the information about conducting a search found in Appendix 4a - section 2.15- 2.20